 Is Your Child All Set for Primary 1 Next Year?

-We will be sharing handy tips and resources from our curriculum team to help you along as you prepare your child for his/her primary school learning journey.
+We’ve put together a comprehensive collection of tips and resources from our curriculum team to help you along as you prepare your child for his/her primary school learning journey.